AztecProtocol/engineering-designs/in-progress/8757-fees/design.md

 If L1 gas spikes during an epoch, this will be reflected in the `wei_per_l1_gas` and `wei_per_l1_blob_gas` oracles and make their way into the cost.

 However, these oracles lag the current L1 base fees.
-Furthermore, the base fee computed at the time of a block being proposed may differ from the base fee at the time of the epoch being verified.
+Furthermore, the minimum fee computed at the time of a block being proposed may differ from the minimum fee at the time of the epoch being verified.

 Thus, it is possible for L1 gas prices to spike to a point where it is not profitable for a prover to submit their proof to L1.
 To mitigate these issues, we see to main approaches: